 In some jurisdictions, considering sustainability when making an investment is a legal requirement.
-Investors should be aware of such requirements; it is always best to check with the investment manager whether there is a solid sustainability policy in place and whether or not the investment manager has taken these requirements into account, even whether they are a legal requirement or not.
+Investors should be aware of such requirements; it is always best to check with the investment manager whether there is a pre-set sustainability policy in place and whether or not the investment manager has taken these requirements into account, even whether they are a legal requirement or not.

-Ultimately, any ethical investment policy should take into account the needs of the beneficiaries the charity aims to serve.
 Asking questions of your fund manager is an important part of good governance; it also helps to ensure that your charity stays true to its ethical mission.
 As ethical investments continue to grow as a portion of the global investment pie, thinking carefully about the details of investments will help to protect a charity against a changing world and the risk of becoming compromised; it will also ensure that the charity and its beneficiaries continue to gain the maximum benefit over the longer term.